Chanel West Coast Flaunts Ample Cleavage In Tiny Crop Top While Horseback Riding

-Chanel West Coast went horseback riding earlier today, and shared the day out with her Instagram fans.
+Chanel West Coast went horseback riding earlier today and shared the day out with her Instagram fans.
 She looked fabulous as ever in a cute outfit, consisting of a tiny white crop top and oversized sunglasses.
 Her cleavage was on full display, as the shirt had a low scoop neck.
-It also had laces in the middle, with small floral shaped cut-outs throughout.
-Chanel wore her hair in a side part with two braids, and took videos of her trip to the horse stable and of her riding the horses.
+It also had laces in the middle, with small floral-shaped cut-outs throughout.
+Chanel wore her hair in a side part with two braids and took videos of her trip to the horse stable and of her riding the horses.
 It looked like a sunny day, and she seemed to have a great time.

 Considering that her latest updates have been Western-themed, it’s no surprise to see her enjoying some horseback riding.
 Her newest posts show her posing in a variety of revealing outfits, and are a teaser for a new music video that she’s shooting.